A Special Newborn Photography Session

 Many babies start their newborn session quite alert and I use the opportunity to capture a few shots of them with their eyes open.
 In this case Scarlett had both eyes and mouth open!
 Quite appropriate as a her initials spell out S.I.N.G!!

-These were my little surprise images to add to the gallery as mummy had no idea what I’d planned here.
-Which do you prefer: grey or blue skies?
+These were my little surprise images to add to the gallery as mummy had no idea what I’d planned here!

 And whilst capturing these lovely posed newborn images, I also look for times to photograph the details: ears with little fine hair on, tiny toes etc. Scarlett had a beautiful dark head of hair with little blonde tips.
 Newborns change so quickly in the first few months, so it’s important to capture these details.